Will a Car Wash Hurt Your Car’s Finish?

 It'll clean your car, but at what cost?

 Will taking your car through an automatic car wash damage the finish?
 Sadly, the answer is yes.
 While some types of car washes are worse than others, any time you wash your car—even if you are carefully hand-washing it—you are essentially applying abrasive and/or harsh chemicals to the paint finish and the risk of swirls and scratches in the finish is always there.
 That’s the bad news.
-The good news is that if you make careful choices and follow these 74 car maintenance tips, you can minimize the degradation of your paint’s appearance.
+You can minimize the degradation of your paint’s appearance.
 Plus, most modern car finishes applied at the factory include a topcoating that is very durable and should hold up for at least ten years.